hpcgarage/ParTI/README.md

 ## License

 ParTI! is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+## Acknowledgements

+This material is based upon work supported by the National Science Foundation under [Grant No. 1533768](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=1533768).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.